vaginessa/RiMusic/README.md

 ## Contribute
 ##### Pull Requests are welcome
-- **Clone**, if you want to develop new functions, or fix any bug, finally send your Pull Request.
+- **Clone**, if you want to develop new functions, fix bug or translation improvement, finally send your Pull Request.
 - **Translate**, if you want to translate into your language or improve the languages already provided, finally send your Pull Request.

 ## Acknowledgments